 (Most) cyclists love coffee.
 We’ll drink it at home, at work, in cafés and restaurants.
 If you’re looking for a little stocking filler for a cyclist, how about a bag of fresh coffee?

 Estimated price: check Amazon

->

-> Simon Warren is the man behind the greatest cycling climbs books.
+Simon Warren is the man behind the greatest cycling climbs books.
 It all started in 2010 with 100 Greatest Cycling Climbs: A Road Cyclist’s Guide to Britain’s Hills.
 Now there’s “Another 100 Greatest Cycling Climbs” as well as eight regional anthologies that cover 545 climbs through England, Scotland and Wales.
-You can get these in a nice looking presentation box.

->

-> Though we haven’t got all the regional anthologies, we love the Greatest Cycling Climbs books we do have and think the statistics and information they offer provide a good starting point for anyone looking to seek out some of the best – and toughest – ascents in Britain.
+Though we haven’t got all the regional anthologies, we love the Greatest Cycling Climbs books we do have and think the statistics and information they offer provide a good starting point for anyone looking to seek out some of the best – and toughest – ascents in Britain.
 You can check out our reviews of the Greatest Cycling Climbs books here (vol 1) and here (vol 2).

 If you’re buying for someone into cycling adventures, this could be the gift you’ve been looking for.